Food labels contain lots of information to help make an informed food choice for you and your baby.

 on Wattie’s baby food pouches could be a choking risk, so please do not let young children hold and play with the cap.
 Remove cap and keep out of child’s reach.
 Squeeze required amount of food from pouch into a bowl and then re-cap pouch with any remaining food and put in the fridge for up to 48 hours, if the food has not been heated.

-The label contains our Wattie’s contact details and a lot identification number so you can make contact if you have any queries about your product.
+The label contains our Wattie’s contact details so you can make contact if you have any queries about your product.

 Country of Origin

-The country of origin indicates the country from where the product was made or packed with additional information on if local and/or imported ingredients were used.
+The country of origin statement indicate the country where the product was manufactured, as well as some additional information on where the ingredients are sourced from.